NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Overview.md

 ### Register Data Files - Submitter Activity

 Registering data files is necessary before they can be uploaded.
-This allows the GDC later to validate the uploads against user-supplied md5sum and file size.
+This allows the GDC to later validate the uploads against the user-supplied md5sum and file size.
 The [submission](Data_Submission_Walkthrough.md#experiment-data-submission) of these files can range from clinical and biospecimen supplements to `submitted_aligned_reads` and `submitted_unaligned_reads`.

 [`See experiment data example here.`](Data_Submission_Walkthrough.md#experiment-data-submission)